TheJare/stardust-48k/README.md

 We work on Windows machines, so we have documented the commands to run the above steps inside the file [b.cmd](b.cmd).
 Adapt the paths in that file to your own installation if you want to use run it yourself.

+The reverse engineering is by no means complete.
+We wanted to get to the point where the source can be modified and re-assembled, but we're too far from there, too many addresses still hardcoded without their proper label.
+We just didn't have enough time to devote to this project, but feel it is still worth releasing.

 ## Tools